Provenance Export

 Circuit Visualisation

 view_circuit renders a provenance circuit as an ASCII box-art diagram.
 Internally it writes the circuit in GraphViz DOT format to a temporary file and runs graph-easy --as=boxart on it, returning the result as a text value.
-The graph-easy executable must be installed and accessible in the PostgreSQL server’s PATH.
+The graph-easy executable must be installed and accessible in the PostgreSQL server’s PATH (or in a directory listed in the provsql.tool_search_path GUC; see Configuration Reference).

 SELECT provsql.view_circuit(provenance(), 'my_mapping')